elifesciences/elife-xpub/docs/testing/strategy.md

 ## Integration Tests

-The integration tests are to test across a loayer of the code base.
+The integration tests are to test across a layer of the code base.
 In the case of Linero Reviewer we are only testing across the server as clinet will be handled with our acceptance tests.
 It is important that these are easy to run from both the developer machines and the CI and these should be run before any code is puched to the remote branch.

 ### API Tests